-Risk No. Risk Owner Details of Risk Consequences (Effect) of not addressing the risk Risk Likelihood/ Impact prior to Controls Controls/Mitigations Risk Likelihood/ Impact post Controls Actions/ Recommendations Review of Actions taken to date and further actions identified

-Pension Fund uses the service of an external custodian to verify asset
+Risk No. Risk Owner Details of Risk Consequences (Effect) of not addressing the risk Risk Likelihood/ Impact prior to Controls Controls/Mitigations Risk Likelihood/ Impact post Controls Actions/ Recommendations Review of Actions taken to date and further actions identified Page 344 Pension Fund uses the service of an external custodian to verify asset values and performance.
+Fund Managers performance is monitored quarterly.
+Fund Managers present at Pension Fund Committee meetings.
+Monitoring of internal control reports of fund managers to ensure operations administered correctly.
+Attendance at accounting seminars/training to ensure adherence to 5.9 PFM/CMO Poor communications with stakeholders.
+Disaffection and actions against the Council.
+C/3 guidance and regulations.
+The Council has in place a complaints system to address complaints via the website that goes all the way up to the pension's ombudsman.
+The Pension Fund has a E/3 communications strategy that is updated

-values and

-performance.

-Fund Managers

-performance is monitored quarterly.

-Fund Managers present

-at Pension Fund

-Committee meetings.

-Monitoring of internal

-control reports of fund

-managers to ensure

-operations

-administered correctly.

-Attendance at

-accounting

-seminars/training to ensure adherence to

-guidance and

-regulations.

-5.9 PFM/CMO Poor Disaffection C/3 The Council has in place E/3

-communications and actions a complaints system to

-with stakeholders. against the address complaints via

-Council. the website that goes all

-the way up to the

-pension's ombudsman.

-The Pension Fund has a

-communications

-strategy that is updated

-Risk No. Risk Owner Details of Risk Consequences (Effect) of not addressing the risk Risk Likelihood/ Impact prior to Controls Controls/Mitigations Risk Likelihood/ Impact post Controls Actions/ Recommendations Review of Actions taken to date and further actions identified

-annually and reviewed

-every 3 years.
-The

-strategy is reviewed by

-the local pensions board

-and approved by the
+Risk No. Risk Owner Details of Risk Consequences (Effect) of not addressing the risk Risk Likelihood/ Impact prior to Controls Controls/Mitigations Risk Likelihood/ Impact post Controls Actions/ Recommendations Review of Actions taken to date and further actions identified annually and reviewed every 3 years.
+The strategy is reviewed by the local pensions board and approved by the pensions committee LPPA has an LGPS dedicated website that contains all relevant information for scheme members and employers.
+Page 345 The Fund has a pensions dedicated page within the Havering Council website where fund specific information is published and the Fund publishes an Annual 5.10 PFM/CMO Excessive charges by suppliers.
+Fund incurring unnecessary costs.
+C/2 Report Third Party Fee Invoices checked prior to payment.
+E/4 5.11 СМО The Data migration from Altair to UPM (Universal Pensions Management) in September 2022 is not complete and accurate.
+Member's records may not be accurate which would leave LPPA unable to B/1 LPPA have a dedicated project team and robust project plan in place that includes rigorous testing of data migration and calculations.
+D/2 LPPA are providing regular updates to clients and employers as to the progress of the project.

-pensions committee

-LPPA has an LGPS dedicated website that

-contains all relevant

-information for scheme

-members and

-employers.

-The Fund has a pensions

-dedicated page within

-the Havering Council

-website where fund

-specific information is

-published and the Fund

-publishes an Annual

-Report

-5.10 PFM/CMO Excessive charges Fund incurring C/2 Third Party Fee Invoices E/4

-by suppliers. unnecessary checked prior to

-costs. payment.

-5.11 CMO The Data migration Member's B/1 LPPA have a dedicated D/2 LPPA are providing

-from Altair to UPM records may project team and robust regular updates to

-(Universal Pensions not be project plan in place clients and

-Management) in accurate that includes rigorous employers as to the

-September 2022 is which would testing of data progress of the

-not complete and leave LPPA migration and project.

-accurate. unable to calculations.

 Risk No. Risk Owner Details of Risk Consequences (Effect) of not addressing the risk Risk Likelihood/ Impact prior to Controls Controls/Mitigations Risk Likelihood/ Impact post Controls Actions/ Recommendations Review of Actions taken to date and further actions identified calculate the correct level of pension benefits.
-The project risk register has been presented to the local pensions board embers effectively.
-6.1 Lower Levels: PFM/CMO Delays in internal processing of documentation/admission agreements.
-Contribution delays from the employers & members until onboarding has been completed impacts cash flow.
-C/2 Monthly contribution schedules maintained by the Havering Pensions Team.
+The project risk register has been presented to the local pensions board • embers effectively.
+Page 346 Upper Level for Lower Levels: PFM/CMO Delays in internal processing of documentation/admission agreements.
+Contribution delays from the employers & members until onboarding has been completed impacts cash flow. c/2 Monthly contribution schedules maintained by the Havering Pensions Team.
 Reconciliations between General Ledger and contribution schedules undertaken monthly.
 Reconciliations between General Ledger and Altair undertaken quarterly with any queries referred to LPPA/CMO for investigation.
-Pensions Administration Strategy in place to clarify the responsibilities of E/3
+Pensions Administration Strategy in place to clarify the E/3